-WHEREAS, there is societal, educational, and economic value in recruiting and retaining skilled employees,
+WHEREAS, there is societal, educational, and economic value in recruiting and retaining skilled employees; and

-WHEREAS, Needneed to incentivize best employees to stay and low-performing employees to leave,
+WHEREAS, need to incentivize best employees to stay and low-performing employees to leave.

 NOW THEREFORE BE IT RESOLVED:

-(3) We would like to see a performance-based pay system implemented so that pay increases are tied only to those employees who perform well;
+(4) We would like to see a performance-based pay system implemented so that pay increases are tied to productivity; and

+(5) The Federation recommends a more analytical, targeted, and multi-year approach to improving the compensation of General County and Public Safety employees.

 (5) We do not believe a STEP-based system of compensation adequately ensures that public dollars are well-spent on excellent performance;